A bit of history:

 and by doing so add some additional functionality to it.
 So this thing is compareable to a painting wich is years in the work: Add something here, erase / adopt other strategies etc. A continious WIP project. ..like an oldtimer you rebuild yourself on weekends (if you are into cars..wich I'm not ).

 Be aware that this is a very experimental plugin.
+And it might be the plugin with the worst interface I've ever written.

 (Basic test with the Hollywood Camera Work footage